Potenzz/DentalManager/README.md

 ```

-5. Now you need to run the selnium service as well.
+5. Now you need to run the selnium service as well in new terminal.
 ```sh
 cd apps/SeleniumService
 python3 agent.py